• Pop Star Balloon Flower with blue balloon-shaped buds and violet-blue star-shaped flowers in a sunny container garden

-• Close-up of Pop Star Balloon Flower showing inflated balloon buds opening into broad blue star-shaped flowers
+• Close-up of Pop Star Balloon Flower buds swelling like balloons before opening into blue flowers

 Images Depict Mature Plants